lsst-tstn/tstn-024/index.rst

         - Modifies and builds components, tags for release where appropriate
         - Familiar with deployment strategies and restarting components (ArgoCD)
-        - Ability to probe into individually deployed containers (Rancher)
+        - Ability to probe into individually deployed components (Rancher etc.)
         - Often works from the standardized development container